 - Any scratch marks on aluminum siding can be seen quite visibly in the sun as the metal provides a stark contrast to the paint applied on top of it.

 - Another, more auditory disadvantage, is that rain and hail can sound very loud against the siding itself.
 Also, while aluminum can’t rust, it can corrode leaving it unusable.

 - Even though aluminum siding can last 40 years other types of siding can last even longer

-Chances are if you’re here you’re looking to replace your old siding.
-You may have liked your siding and its done its job for 30 or so years already.
-Now more modern houses mostly use Vinyl siding as the main choice of siding.
+Chances are if you’re here you’re looking to replace your old aluminum house siding.
+You may have liked your aluminum siding and its done its job for 30 or so years already.
+Now more modern houses mostly use vinyl siding as the main choice of siding.
 Vinyl siding became a popular choice among houses in the 1990’s.

 - The plastic material is the same color all the way through so any scratches aren’t as easily seen.

 - It also is recyclable just like aluminum siding is.

 - Since vinyl siding is a plastic it allows it to be shaped like wood patterning so you don’t have the downsides of wood.